Position

 • Bachelor’s degree in Engineering, Science, or a related field.

-• Strong understanding of validation principles and regulatory requirements (e.g., FDA, ISO, cGMP).
+• Strong knowledge of validation protocols and regulatory requirements (e.g., FDA, ISO, cGMP).

 • Proficient in using validation software and tools.